Bad reviews hurt your sales.

 “Reviews must be about the product, not the seller, packaging, or delivery experience.”

-We write the case.
+We build the case.
 You approve.
-We send it.
+We file it.

 “This product sucks.
 DO NOT BUY”

-Verified gone on the live listing — re-checked for 48 hours before any fee bills.
+Verified against the live listing before any success fee bills.

 What this replaces